 - 5 means you are neither hungry nor full

-- 10 means you feel completely satisfied
+- 10 means you feel overly full

 Don't let the hunger level drop to a 1.
 If your child gets this hungry, he or she may overeat.

 If people start to eat when their score is above a 5, they are eating for emotional reasons.
 Take this opportunity to discover which feelings are behind the desire to eat.
 While it’s not “bad” to eat for emotional reasons, it can become a problem if eating is the only strategy used to deal with emotions.

 If your child has this type of hunger, you may help by asking, "How do you feel?"
 Your child may have trouble naming the feelings.
-Try suggesting a few: "anxious," "bored," "lonely," "confused," "shy," excited," overwhelmed."
+Try suggesting a few: "anxious," "bored," "lonely," "confused," "shy," excited," “overwhelmed."

 If your child can tell you about these feelings, this may be a good time to talk.
 You also can encourage older children to write in a journal about their feelings.